nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The current value will be updated to the value input by the user

 Examples:
-* `task -e 4 -d 20211231 -c true` edits the deadline and status of completion of the 4th task on the students’ task list to 20211231 and true respectively
+* `task -e 4 d/20211231 c/true` edits the deadline and status of completion of the 4th task on the students’ task list to 20211231 and true respectively

 --------------------------------------------------------------------------------------------------------------------